introlab/opentera/docs/deployment/DeployWithDockerCompose.md

 **At this stage you have a running OpenTeraServer on your local machine on port 40075.
 Congratulations!**

 API Documentation can be viewed by browsing to [https://localhost:40075/doc](https://localhost:40075/doc).
-Accept the security risks if your browser is giving you a warning, this is caused because by our local server using a self generated certificate.
+Accept the security risks if your browser is giving you a warning, this is caused because by your local server using a self generated certificate.

 ### Connecting to the Local Server with OpenTeraPlus